 By Giovanna Adams •

-We’ve all heard the sentiment over and over again.
+We’ve all heard the sentiment, “we’re all in this together” over and over again.
 It feels good to hear and it feels good to say, doesn’t it?
 Those words are comforting and encouraging during a time when we are all facing uncertainty and insurmountable burdens.

 It really is a nice sentiment, but it’s difficult to feel the “togetherness” when there are still health inequities in the Black community that are literally killing us right now.
 There are so many stories about families with multiple deaths due to COVID.
 In most of these cases, tests were not accessible.